Ettwiller/TSS/README.md

 * ```--cutoff``` (default 5) that defines the size (in bp) of the upstream and downstream region for clustering consideration.

 OUTPUT :
 gtf file containing the cluster positions.
+The coordinates are in 1-based system ([see 1 versus 0 based system][see 1 versus 0 based system])

 ##DETAILS OF THE RELATED PROGRAMS :